jmuehlig/perf-cpp/docs/sampling.md

 * User- and kernel-level registers,
 * Weight of the access (which is mostly the latency),
 * Data and code page sizes (when sampling for data addresses or instruction pointers),
-* Context switches
+* Context switches,
+* Throttle/Unthrottle events,
-* Creations and activations of new cgroups.
+* and creations and activations of new cgroups.

 &rarr; [See details below](#what-can-be-recorded-and-how-to-access-the-data).